-Originally, according to Wagner’s plans, the ground floor of the building was meant to house a coffee shop, but it ultimately became home to a bank that now belongs to Bank Austria.
-The building as a whole has been privately owed by the Kohn family since 1914, with the exception of the Nazi period, during which the building was illegally seized, and a vegetarian restaurant was opened on the ground floor.
-The Kohn family was forced to flee to South America, where they remained during the war, only reclaiming their rightful ownership of the building in 1947.
+Originally, according to Wagner’s plans, the ground floor of the building was meant to house a coffee shop.
+It ultimately became home to a bank that now belongs to Bank Austria.
+The building as a whole has been privately owed by the Kohn family since 1914.
+With the exception of the Nazi period, during which the building was illegally seized, and a vegetarian restaurant was opened on the ground floor.
+The Kohn family was forced to flee to South America.
+They remained during the war.
+Only reclaiming their rightful ownership of the building in 1947.
 The building continues to be in the private ownership of the Kohn family to this day.

 Although we assume the name ‘Musenhaus’ may have to do with the bold female sculptures on top of the building, we have not been able to find any actual explanation for the name.
 Who are the muses?
-Why is it called the ‘Musenhaus’?
+Why do we call it ‘Musenhaus’?
 Perhaps one of you knows the answers and can help us to solve this mystery!
 (C.G.)

 Make sure to check out our private tours, if you are interested in Vienna’s history.
 You can also follow us on Instagram for daily updates about all things Vienna.